-BRIEF-Formpipe receives order for Long-Term Archive
+BRIEF-FormPipe receives order for long-term archive

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Contract period is for four years, with options to extend contract for another four years
+* Contract period is for three years, with options to extend contract for another four years

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.